The Call for Abstracts, for the Learning at City Conference 2022 - Opportunities to transform the future of higher education - is now open.

 Feedback and guidance

-Once the proposals have been peer reviewed feedback will be sent to applicants on Friday 23rd April 2021.
+Once the proposals have been peer reviewed feedback will be sent to applicants by Tuesday 19th April 2022.